 Bones have always been a big issue DO NOT FEED COOKED BONES.
 Cooked bones can splinter and can tear the stomach lining.
-Be careful about the size of the bone, brisket bones and other small bones can choke a Bullmastiff.
-As a rule, don’t give your dog a bone smaller than a foot.
+Be careful about size of the bone, brisket bones and other small bones can choke a Bullmastiff.
+As a rule don't give your dog a bone smaller than a foot.

 There are a few foods that we think may be alright for dogs as we don't have problems with them chocolate being probably the most commonly know food to avoid with dogs.
 Chocolate contains Theobromine which acts as a cardiac stimulate and a diuretic.
 An overdose of chocolate can cause the dog to become hyperactive and the diuretic can cause the dog to urinate frequently thus cause the dog to drink excessively.
 Signs of chocolate toxicity may not be seen for hours and death usually occurring within 24 hours.
 With chocolate toxicity you can expect your dog to have vomiting and diarrhoea, but the effects of theobrimine on the heart is the greatest concern as the Theobromine can cause the heart to beat irregularly.
 With a hyperactive dog and exercise death is a great possibility.
 The second most toxic form of chocolate to dogs is dark chocolate with the milk chocolate being the least dangerous

 Another food that can also be threatening is garlic and onions.
 Both onions and garlic contain a toxic ingredient known as thiosulphate.

-The effects of macadamia nut toxicity are that it causes dogs to develop a tremor of the skeletal muscles, weakness and or paralysis of the hindquarters.
+Effects of macadamia nut toxicity is that it causes dogs to develop a tremor of the skeletal muscles, weakness and or paralysis of the hindquarters.
 Signs of poisoning difficulties in getting up they appear distressed and usually panting some dogs can also have swollen limbs.
 The quantity required to cause this toxicity in dogs has been as small an amount as six macadamia shelled nuts.
 It takes time for the dog to recover and luckily there have been no known cases of death.